-Floors made from wood are not so great at stopping airborne noise (or vibrations) so may require much more work to soundproof them.
+Floors made from wood are not so great at stopping either airborne noise or vibrations so will require more work to soundproof them.

 Cheap & Simple Tips For Soundproofing Your Floor

-Before your start purchasing insulation, resilient channels and the like there are a couple of relatively cheap and simple things you can do that to significantly reduce sound transfer through your floors:
+Before you start purchasing insulation, resilient channels and the like there are a couple of relatively cheap and simple things you can do that to significantly reduce sound transfer through your floors: